-If you want to solve a problem completely, you should go to the root of the problem.
-With climate change, the root of the problem is burning fossil fuels.
-There are some other contributors to global warming, but the key is that we dig or pump up oil, gas and coal and burn it.
-And this has become so widespread practice in the last decades, that for most people it is difficult to imagine that one could live in a different way.
-If you take the smoke stacks out of the picture, it feels as if something is missing.
-That is because we are born and raised in the fossil age.
-And this fossil age has to come to an end as quickly as possible, in order to avoid the worst impacts of climate change.
-With our climate targets, namely 2°C maximum warming or even 1.5°C maximum warming, there is no leeway for continuing the fossil society.
+If you want to solve a problem, you should go to its root.
+With climate change, the root of the problem is the burning of fossil fuels.
+There are some other contributors to global warming, but the key is that we dig and pump up oil, gas and coal and burn it.
+This has become so widespread practice in the last decades, that for most people it is difficult to imagine that one could live in a different way, because we were born and raised in the fossil age.
+But this fossil age has to come to an end as quickly as possible, in order to avoid the worst impacts of climate change.
+With our climate targets, namely 2°C or even 1.5°C maximum warming, there is no leeway for continuing the fossil society.

 Even conventional reserves are so plentyful that we will pass critical thresholds if we extract all of them.
-On top of that, the fossil frontier is currently pushed even further in the form of extreme extraction such as fracking, tar sands, Arctic drilling, etc. If we allow this, even more people will get addicted to a fossil energy based lifestyle (mainly by constructing infrastructure that relies on fossil energy, not a physical addiction).
-This is crazy and should be stopped.
+On top of that, the fossil frontier is currently pushed further and further in the form of extreme extraction such as fracking, tar sands, Arctic drilling, etc. If we allow this, even more people will get “carbo-addicted” (mainly by constructing infrastructure that relies on fossil energy, not a physical addiction).
+This is crazy and must be stopped.
 We already know better.
-Zero carbon lifestyles have not only been the standard for most of human history, they are also fully in our reach if we make a dedicated effort to transforming our cities and lifestyles.
+Zero carbon lifestyles have not only been the standard for most of human history, they are also fully in our reach with a dedicated effort to transforming our cities and lifestyles.
 This is a common task to our generation.